Yoshi8765/GRN_Generate_Run/zack_kateka/README.md

 how much money they have remaining.
 If a student tries to order experiments they do not have the money for, they will receive no results.

+### Final Notes
+	- While playing the game, we generated a list of assumptions we had to make about the network.
+This list is stored in assumptions.md in the main folder.
+It might be worthwhile to provide this list, or a subset of it, to the students as I think it may help answer some common questions.
+	- experiments.md stores the list of experiments, including their descriptions and costs.
+	- The playing_game folder stores all the material we used when playing this game.
+This includes a lot of code we wrote for filtering through our broken model, estimating parameters, attempting to find missing connections, and whatnot.
+We also included a file called "what we think" where we documented our general strategy.

 # Function Descriptions
 *(see documentation in files for more details)